 Pop Quiz

 So you think you know about Alaska’s energy issues and energy use in general?
-Take our pop quiz below, and check back as we add new questions daily to test your energy IQ.
+Take our pop quiz below, and check back as we add new questions to test your energy IQ.
+Also check back soon for the 2013 Business of Clean Energy in Alaska Conference agenda.

 Buildings!
 Buildings accounted for 39.9% of total energy use in 2008, according to the U.S. Department of Energy statistics.
 Transportation used only 28%.